rubal2508/SWE-Interview-Prep-Guide/Notes Hiring Manager/HM Notes 1 Private.md

 - About a time when you had to work with someone outside of your team.
   > Wakanda, Discounts, LAAS
 - Had some conflict with co-workers and how did you solve it?
-  > PR approval without tests or screenshots, different communication styles (logging it at different hours)
+  > using diff CRQ, copying training test, PR approval without tests or screenshots
 - Can you give an example of a time when you disagreed with a team member?
 How did you handle the situation and what was the outcome?
 - Tell me about the time when opposing views ended up having a positive result.
   > - Adding bulk feature and reporting for discount creation (i wanted to add but team did not), finally added it in roadmap for next release